0

 Omri Maniv's August 11, 2022 post about testimony by A., Milwidsky, and Bnei Baruch's political infrastructure

 The testimony of victim “A,” passed to Maniv, gave the investigation new momentum.
-In the summer of 2024, a delegation of LAHAV 433 investigators went to Moscow and took her statement; in the summer of 2025, Milwidsky, attorney Tzvi Galman, and Eli Vinokur were questioned - people linked to pressure on witnesses and to the legal management of the movement’s crises.
+In the summer of 2024, a delegation of LAHAV 433 investigators went to Moscow and took her statement.
+In the summer of 2025, Milwidsky, attorney Tzvi Galman, and Eli Vinokur were questioned - people linked to pressure on witnesses and to the legal management of the movement’s crises.

-Laitman was not questioned.
+Laitman was not interrogated.

-Several victims, including publicly, named him directly.
+Several victims named him directly, some in public.
 The official police position: old materials were reviewed and closed, and new information is being checked separately.
-Milwidsky, Galman, Vinokur - summoned.
-Laitman - not.
-TheMarker frames this gap as the key question: why the person named in several testimonies was not called into Israeli police interrogation rooms.

-In the official police response given to TheMarker, the police said: the 2018 investigation had been completed, the materials had been transferred to prosecutors, and prosecutors had decided to close the case.
+In the official police response given to TheMarker, police said the 2018 investigation had been completed, the materials had been transferred to prosecutors, and prosecutors had decided to close the case.
 A “check” is being conducted on the new information.
 Police did not initiate contact with any of the five women.

 This investigation continues.
 If you have information relevant to these events, or if you were yourself a participant or witness, you can contact us.
-The full map of the investigation materials is on the entry page.

 Article navigation